hajarmerbouh/hajarmerbouh.github.io/README.md

 I’m passionate about solving real-world problems through data science and artificial intelligence.

-What draws me to machine learning is how deeply it aligns with the way I think.
-It’s a discipline rooted in structured problem-solving, patience, and constant refinement.
+Machine learning aligns perfectly with my thinking — it’s all about structured problem-solving, patience, and constant refinement.

-A model never says, “there’s no solution” — it makes its best prediction, learns from it, and tries again.
+A model never says, “there’s no solution” — it makes its best guess, learns from it, and tries again.
 That mindset — to keep learning, improving, and moving forward — is what makes this field feel like home.

 - 🧾 Co-author of a research thesis:
   **"Context-aware Entity-Relation Extraction Pipeline for Threat Intelligence Knowledge Graphs"**